knpuniversity/symfony2-series/knpu/episode2/query-builder.rst

 which are really no fun.

-To finish the query, call ``getQuery`` and then ``getOneOrNullResult``, which, as the name sounds, will return the ``User`` object if it's found or null otherwise.
+To finish the query, call ``getQuery`` and then ``getOneOrNullResult``, which, as the name sounds, will return the ``User`` object if it's found or null if it's not found.

 .. note::

     To learn more about the Query Builder, see `doctrine-project.org: The QueryBuilder`.

-To try this out, let's temporarily just reuse the EventController's ``indexAction``.
+To try this out, let's temporarily reuse the EventController's ``indexAction``.
 Get the ``UserRepository`` by calling ``getRepository`` on the entity manager.
 Remember, the argument you pass to ``getRepository`` is the entity's "shortcut name": the bundle name followed by the entity name::